BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Test Metrics

-1. The EUT's sends a GetResp.
+1. The EUT sends a GetResp.

-2. The GetResp contains two req_path_results elements.
-One requested_path_results has no errors, and contains a single resolved_path_results element.
-The resolved_path_results element contains a requested_path equal to 'Device.LocalAgent.EndpointID', a single resolved_path equal to 'Device.LocalAgent.', and a single result_params element with a key of 'EndpointID' and a value equal to the EUT's EndpointID.
-The other requested_path_results has a requested_path equal to 'Device.LocalAgent.InvalidParameter', and an err_code of '7026', 'Invalid Path'.
+2. The GetResp contains two `req_path_results` elements.
+One `requested_path_results` has no errors, and contains a single `resolved_path_results` element.
+The `resolved_path_results` element contains a `requested_path` equal to 'Device.LocalAgent.EndpointID', a single `resolved_path`equal to 'Device.LocalAgent.', and a single `result_params` element with a key of 'EndpointID' and a value equal to the EUT EndpointID.
+The other `requested_path_results` has a `requested_path` equal to 'Device.LocalAgent.InvalidParameter', and an `err_code` of '7026', 'Invalid Path'.

 ## 1.43 Get message using unique key addressing